 "It's your road, and yours alone.
 Others may walk it with you, but no one can walk it for you."
 Rumi

-I offer both online and in-person counselling to support individuals in navigating a wide range of life’s challenges.
-These may include anxiety, depression, bereavement, redundancy, relationship issues, social anxiety, low self-esteem, life transitions, workplace stress, eating disorders and more.
+I am an experienced counsellor with over 12 years of practice, offering both online and in-person counselling to support individuals in navigating a wide range of life’s challenges.
+These may include anxiety, depression, bereavement, redundancy, relationship issues, social anxiety, low self-esteem, life transitions, workplace stress, eating disorders, and more.

 Many of my clients find themselves struggling with self-doubt, overthinking, and a relentless inner critic, often feeling disconnected from their true selves.

-In our work together, we will explore the issues you’re facing, develop practical tools and foster deeper self-awareness.
+In our work together, we will explore the issues you’re facing, while also developing practical tools and fostering deeper self-awareness.
 My aim is to help you build resilience, reconnect with your sense of self, and move forward with clarity and confidence.

-I am an integrative counsellor, which means I use a range of therapeutic approaches to provide support that is tailored to each individual’s unique needs.
+I am an integrative counsellor, which means I use a range of therapeutic approaches to provide support that is tailored to everyone’s unique needs.

 I offer a safe, non-judgmental space where you can explore your thoughts, feelings, and experiences.
 I believe that no two clients are alike, and I tailor the sessions to suit your personal journey.

-Over the years I have worked with a wide range of issues including anxiety, loneliness, grief, loss, body image, low mood, self-esteem, bullying, self-harm, low confidence, relationship issues, trauma, work-related stress and life transitions.
-I have worked with several different counselling organisations: Thes include:
+I have extensive experience supporting clients with a wide range of emotional and psychological challenges, including anxiety, loneliness, grief, loss, low mood, self-esteem, bullying, body image concerns, self-harm, low confidence, relationship issues, trauma, work-related stress and life transitions.
+I have worked with several counselling organisations, including:

-- Haven project – counselling and working holistically with refugees and asylum seekers.
+- The Haven project – Counselling and working holistically with refugees and asylum seekers.
+Supporting clients from diverse backgrounds, often dealing with complex and sensitive issues such as trauma, abuse, loss and identity.

-- Women’s Counselling and Therapeutic Service- Counselling and supporting women within the community, delivering psycho educational courses at different community venues to black and ethnic minority women.
+- Women’s Counselling and Therapeutic Service- Counselling and supporting women within the community, delivering psycho educational courses to ethnic minority women at different community venues.

-- Place2be-providing emotional and mental health support through one-to-one counselling to children in a primary school setting.
+- Place2be- One-to-one emotional and mental health support to children in a primary school setting.
+Using play therapy and creative techniques.

 - Nuffield Health-Mental health support services.
 Providing solution focussed counselling.